kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 - 2020-01-21 - Graduation criteria updated per review feedback
 - 2020-11-06 - Updated with feedback from reviews
 - 2020-12-09 - Add "Deferred"
-- 2021-02-05 - Final consensus on resourcesAllocated[] and resize[]
+- 2021-02-05 - Final consensus on allocatedResources[] and resize[]
 - 2022-05-01 - KEP 2273-kubelet-container-resources-cri-api-changes merged with this KEP
+- 2023-04-08 - Catch up KEP details to what is actually implemented

 ## Drawbacks